stacksjs/stacks/.stacks/core/notifications/README.md

 pnpm i -D @stacksjs/notifications
 ```

-Now, you can use it in your project:
+You may now use it in your project:

 ```ts
 import { notification } from '@stacksjs/notifications'